larsjanssen6/underconstruction/README.md

  </a>

 This Laravel package makes it possible to set your website in "Under Construction" mode.
-Only users with the correct 4 digits code can access your site.
+Only users with the correct 4 digit code can access your site.
 This package can for example be useful to show your website to a specific client.
 Everything works out of the box, and it's fully customizable.

 <strong>If you appreciate my work please give this repo a star.</strong>